Google rejects 'unfounded' EU antitrust charges of market abuse

 Google Shopping was 2.9 per cent cheaper.

-“Those who lose most from Google’s behavior are producers, not consumers, at least in the UK,” author John Springford said in a report published last month.

-“If Google’s prioritization of its own shopping service gave it monopoly power, one would expect prices to be higher in its own service.”
+“If Google’s prioritisation of its own shopping service gave it monopoly power, one would expect prices to be higher in its own service.”

 Additional reporting by Eric Auchard in Frankfurt; Editing by Susan Thomas and David Holmes